MicrosoftDocs/dataexplorer-docs/data-explorer/connect-sql-server-emulation.md

 ## Tuning options

-There are specific Azure Data Explorer parameters that aren't natively supported from certain SQL Server connection configurations.
-In order to provide these parameters, Azure Data Explorer allows these values to be provided in the `Language` and `Application` properties of TDS.
-It's recommended to use the `Language` property.
+For customizing Azure Data Explorer according to your specific requirements, you might need to supply certain information that's not supported by the standard SQL Server connection configuration.
+To allow for such parameters, Azure Data Explorer lets you input these values into the TDS `Language` and `Application` properties.
+It's recommended to use the `Language` property when possible.

 ### Supported tuning options